SONG: Self-Organizing Neural Graphs: Introduction

 While decision trees can increase the performance and interpretability of NNs, they usually suffer from exponential growth with depth~\cite{shotton2012efficient}, repeating nodes~\cite{frosst2017distilling}, and suboptimal structure, often selected manually before training~\cite{wan2020nbdt}.
 Hence, more and more attention is put on combining NNs with decision graphs instead of trees~\cite{baek2017deep,veit2018convolutional,he2016deep,mullapudi2018hydranets,keskin2018splinenets}.
 Decision graphs have a few advantages when compared to decision trees.
 They have a flexible structure that allows multiple paths from the root to each leaf.
-As a result, nodes are reused, which solves the replication problem~\cite{oliver1993decision}.
-Moreover, they require substantially less memory while considerably improving generalization~\cite{shotton2016decision}.
-Nevertheless, decision graphs are not used commonly in deep learning due to a lack of efficient gradient-based training techniques.
+As a result, nodes are reused, resulting in simpler and smaller models, which solves the replication problem~\cite{oliver1993decision}.
+Moreover, decision graphs require substantially less memory while considerably improving generalization~\cite{shotton2016decision}.
+Nevertheless, decision graphs are not commonly used in deep learning due to a lack of efficient gradient-based training techniques.

-In this paper, we introduce Self-Organizing Neural Graphs (SONGs)\footnote{The code is available at: [anonymized]}, a special type of decision graphs with two alternative sets of edges between the nodes (represented by two colors in Figure~\ref{fig:abstract}) that are combined depending on the input.
-SONG generalizes methods like Soft Decision Tree (SDT)~\cite{frosst2017distilling} and Neural-Backed Decision Trees (NBDT)~\cite{wan2020nbdt} and as a differentiable solution is applicable to any deep learning pipeline (Figure~\ref{fig:abstract}).
-Moreover, SONG can strengthen or weaken an edge between any pair of nodes during training to optimize its structure.
-In contrast, the existing methods have a fixed structure of binary tree~\cite{frosst2017distilling,wan2020nbdt}, with a specified set of edges that cannot change during training.
-We illustrate the process of determining the optimal structure by SONG in Figure~\ref{fig:abstract}.
-At the beginning, the edges have random weights.
-However, in successive steps of training, the structure is corrected with backpropagation.
-As a result, it gets sparse and converges to the binary directed acyclic graphs~\cite{platt1999large} (see Figure~\ref{fig:abstract3}).
-We prove this statement in Section~\ref{sec:theory}.
+In this paper, we introduce Self-Organizing Neural Graphs (SONGs), a special type of decision graphs that generalize methods like Soft Decision Tree (SDT)~\cite{frosst2017distilling} and Neural-Backed Decision Trees (NBDT)~\cite{wan2020nbdt}, and as a differentiable solution are applicable to any deep learning pipeline.
+Moreover, in contrast to the fixed structure of the existing methods~\cite{wan2020nbdt,frosst2017distilling}, SONGs can strengthen or weaken an edge between any pair of nodes during training to optimize their structure.
+We illustrate this process in Figure~\ref{fig:abstract}.
+In the beginning, the edges have random weights.
+However, in successive steps of training, the structure is corrected with backpropagation, and it gets sparse and converges to the binary directed acyclic graphs~\cite{platt1999large}.